This article covers the tips & tricks regarding a transient convective heat transfer simulation.

 - Use Hex-dominant Parametric mesh algorithm.

-- If you want to stick to standard mesh algorithm, use manual sizing.
+- If you want to stick to the standard mesh algorithm, use manual sizing.
 Then, assign the minimum thickness as zero.
 Finally, use local refinements to control the cell size.

 - The smallest cell size will most likely determine the simulation speed, therefore choose it as coarse as possible.